plamoni/SiriProxy/README.md

 No. Please stop asking.

+**What is your opinion on h1siri, public SiriProxy servers, and other Siri "ports"?**

+Glad you asked!
+Watch this: [http://youtu.be/Y_Q6PfxBSbA](http://youtu.be/Y_Q6PfxBSbA)

 **How do I generate the certificate?**

 Certificates can now be easily generated using `siriproxy gencerts` once you install the SiriProxy gem.
 See the instructions above.